nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides guidance on professional growth in technology, covering best practices for career advancement, the lighter side of tech work through humor, and resources to help prepare for job interviews effectively.
-This collection includes 3 items across Best Practices, Humor In Tech, and Job Interview Preparation subcategories to support both personal and professional development in technical roles.
+The Career Development category provides resources to help technical professionals grow in their careers, including best practices, unique perspectives on the industry, and guidance for navigating the job market.
+This category features articles and tips on interview preparation, humor in tech, and professional development strategies to support career advancement.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*